stripe2933/vku/docs/hello-triangle.md

 }
 ```

-`vku::Gpu::Config` has many parameters for sophisticated, fine-grained physical device selection, but I'll leave that details for later.
+All codes were gone!
+Parameters for physical device selection and device creation are in the `vku::Gpu<QueueFamilies, Queues>::Config` struct, and initialized for typical usage.
+If you want, the settings can be modified using constructor.
+This struct has many parameters for sophisticated, fine-grained physical device selection, but I'll leave that details for later.

 Here's the explanation of the code: